 “We made a slide to find out about friction.
 We had to put the slide in the same place each time to make it fair."

-“It was really interesting to see where our food ends up in our body. “
+“It was fascinating to see where our food ends up in our body. “

-'I love science, we have lots of opportunities to carry out investigations and find out new things, it's always exciting.'
+'I love Science as we have lots of opportunities to carry out investigations and find out new things - it's always exciting.'

 'Learning about Space was totally awesome!
 We even had a visitor who had been on the space programme.
 It really inspired me to learn more about Space and becoming an astronaut.'

 "I really enjoyed getting the chance to experiment with the equipment and be hands-on as it is the most fun way to learn!"

 "We all held hands in a circle and held onto a buzz stick.
 If anyone let go, the buzzing sound would stop.
 This showed the effect of a connected or broken electrical circuit as the energy couldn’t be passed on."

 How can I support my child at home?